pdstools

 • custom_predictions (Optional[List[CDH_Guidelines.NBAD_Prediction]], optional) – Optional list with custom prediction name to channel mappings.
 Defaults to None.

-• by_period (str, optional) – Optional grouping by time period.
+• by_period (str, optional) – Optional additional grouping by time period.
 Format string as in polars.Expr.dt.truncate (https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html), for example “1mo”, “1w”, “1d” for calendar month, week day.
-If provided, creates a new Period column with the truncated date/time.
 Defaults to None.

 Returns:

-Summary across all valid predictions as a dataframe
+Summary across all Predictions as a dataframe with the following fields:

 Return type: